msssk/dgrid/doc/components/core-components/OnDemandList-and-OnDemandGrid.md

 ### dgrid-refresh-complete

-As of dgrid 0.3.5, OnDemandList emits a `dgrid-refresh-complete` event when results finish rendering as the result of a `refresh` call (also including the initial render).
+OnDemandList emits a `dgrid-refresh-complete` event when results finish rendering as the result of a `refresh` call (also including the initial render).
 The event includes the following properties: